biocypher/pole/README.md

 ## 🛠 Usage

-The Docker compose workflow will take care of building the database, importing and deploying in Neo4j, and starting the ChatGSE app.
-Given you have provided your API key, you can now open the ChatGSE app in your browser at [http://localhost:8501](http://localhost:8501).
+The Docker compose workflow will take care of building the database, importing and deploying in Neo4j, and starting the BioChatter Light app.
+Given you have provided your API key, you can now open the BioChatter Light app in your browser at [http://localhost:8501](http://localhost:8501).
 To query the knowledge graph, navigate to the `Knowledge Graph` tab, set the database IP to `deploy` (the name of the Docker service that runs the Neo4j database).
 Now you should be able to